A Fantasy Author's Adventures in Fiction & Life

 January #IWSGpit, #KidLitPit & (#AuthorMentorMatch -mentoring).

-February #SFFPit#PBPitch, Savvy Authors Pitchfest
+February #SFFPit???, #PBPitch, Savvy Authors Pitchfest

 March #PBParty

-April #MoodPitch, #Revpit (Revision & Editor Mentoring).
+April #MoodPitch?, #Revpit (Revision & Editor Mentoring).

-May #APIPit, #Smoochpit, #PitDark
+May #APIPit???, #Smoochpit, #PitDark

-June #JoyPitch, #PitchDIS, #PBPitch, #CanLitPit???
+June #JoyPitch, #PitchDIS???, #PBPitch, #CanLitPit???

 July